 - We remain confident that defaults will continue to be much lower than any other fixed-income alternatives, besides U.S. Treasuries.

 - We expect Treasury yields to be the primary driver of the investment grade municipal bond market as we move through 2014.
-A potentially stronger U.S. economy in second half of the year and a calmer geopolitical environment, may stimulate an increase in investor rotation into risk assets.
+A potentially stronger U.S. economy in the second half and a hoped-for calmer geopolitical environment, may stimulate an increase in investor rotation into risk assets.
 This could put pressure on the municipal bond market.

 - While it is certainly plausible that the long-running bull market in bonds might be over, we are not convinced an outright bear market is beginning.
-This will need to be validated by continued economic growth, a reversal of unprecedented Fed activities, and a rotation out of safe harbor assets and into risk assets.
+Global central banks appear determined to keep interest rates artificially low despite improving economic data.

 The opinions expressed in this commentary are those of the Fund’s manager and are current through June 30, 2014.
 The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.